Fermion parity switches imprinted in the photonic field of cavity embedded Kitaev chains: Formalisms to solve electron-photon Hamiltonians

 where $J_{m,n}$ is a polynomial of order $m+n$ given by

 Fermion particle number is not conserved neither in the isolated Kitaev chain, nor in the Kitaev chain coupled to photons.
 In our diagonalization scheme we then consider all possible particles numbers, from $0,1,\dots N$, where $N$ is the number of lattice sites.
-The parity operator defined by $P = \Pi_j (1-2c_j^{\dag}c_j)$ has two eigenvalues and commutes with the Hamiltonian~\ref{eq:Hc} of the main text, $[H_c,P]=0$.
+The parity operator defined by $\mathcal{P} = \Pi_j (1-2c_j^{\dag}c_j)$ has two eigenvalues and commutes with the Hamiltonian (2) in the main text, $[H_c,\mathcal{P}]=0$.
 This conservation of parity allow us to split the Hamiltonian into two blocks, the even $H_c^e$ and $H_c^o$ odd parity blocks,

 with both blocks having dimension $2^{N-1}(N_c+1)\times2^{N-1}(N_c+1)$.
-The conservation of parity also allows us to label the eigenvalues and eigenstates of Hamiltonian~\ref{eq:Hc}, e.g. $\ket{\Psi^{e(o)}_l}$ is an eigenstate of block $H_c^{e(o)}$ with energy $E_l^{e(o)}$.
+The conservation of parity also allows us to label the eigenvalues and eigenstates of Hamiltonian (2) in the main text, e.g. $\ket{\Psi^{e(o)}_l}$ is an eigenstate of block $H_c^{e(o)}$ with energy $E_l^{e(o)}$.
 Moreover, we also sort the energies within each block in increasing order.